nextnanoevo.OptimizerClass module

 - seedint, optional

-The seed for the random number generator.
+The seed for the random generation of the initial population.
 If not provided, a random seed is used.

 - initial_guesslist of tuples or numpy arrays, optional